 - Introduction to Patanjali’s Yoga Sutras and 8 Limbs of yoga

 - Panch-Klesha (five causes of pain and miseries)

 - Pranic body, five major/minor pranas, five sheaths (panch kosha)

-Following topics will be introduced to the students to deepen and awaken the students understanding of Yoga.
-Philosophy classes are taught by Guru Ekin Ji who has a vast knowledge about Yogic Philosophy such as Vedanta, Bhagawat Gita and Patanjali Yoga Sutras.
+The following topics will be introduced to the students to deepen and awaken the student’s understanding of Yoga.
+Philosophy classes are taught by Guru Ekin Ji who has vast knowledge about Yogic Philosophy such as Vedanta, Bhagawat Gita, and Patanjali Yoga Sutras.

-Philosophy classes at Pratham Yoga should not only offer a guide to deeper understanding of Yoga, but also connect the ancient knowledge of Yog to modern life.
+Philosophy classes at Pratham Yoga should not only offer a guide to a deeper understanding of Yoga but also connect the ancient knowledge of Yog to modern life.

 Recitation of sacred sound